 Step 4.
 Restarting your Spring Security Application

 For the purposes of Crowd integration with Spring Security, you should map Spring Security's roles to Crowd's groups.
-To put it another way: in order to use Spring Security's authorization features, users in Crowd will have their Spring Security roles specified by their group names.
+To put it another way: in order to use Spring Security's authorisation features, users in Crowd will have their Spring Security roles specified by their group names.

 The authorities granted will use the

 crowdUserDetailsService.
 If no suffix is specified, the authorities will append the Crowd group name.